jtojnar/entries/docs/configuration.md

 ##### `fees`

+This section defines the fees and other properties related to prices.

+###### `person`

-This section defines the fees.
-At the moment, `person` is the only supported key.
-It is used as a fallback when a category does not define fees locally.
+This key is used as a fallback when a category does not define fees locally.
 It is especially useful if most of the categories share the same price, prices for the rest can be overridden individually.

+###### `currency`

+Prices will be displayed in choosen currency on the invoice and in the administration.
+Currently only the following are supported:

+* CZK – Czech koruna
+* PLN – Polish złoty
+* HUF – Hungarian forint
+* EUR – Euro
+* USD – United States dollar
+* GBP – Pound sterling
+* JPY – Japanese yen

 ##### `categories`